msjimc/RunningWindowsProgramsOnLinux/centos_9.md

 sudo yum install dnf-plugins-core sudo yum config-manager --set-enabled powertools

-It seems powertools was renamed crb in Centos Stream 9 It seems powertools was renamed crb in CentOS Stream 9
+It seems powertools was renamed crb in CentOS Stream 9

 The script can be viewed as containing 3 stages the first downloads the require files and packages and requires user interaction to authorise the downloads, this may take ~5 mins.
 The next part compiles wine and may take serval hours, but doesn't require user interaction.
 The final part installs and configures wine and requires you to OK a few steps via dialogue box(es).
 This means you can start the installation and then after a few minutes leave it to run overnight and then finish off in the morning.